viky-ai/website/doc/topics/interpretation/index.md

 Of course, everything can be done here, demonstrating the potential for arbitrary solutions.

-## The properties of a formulation
+## Options of a formulation

-There are two mechanisms to control exactly what text a formulation is matching.
-Those two mechanisms are very powerful:
+There are two mechanisms to control exactly which text a formulation matches.
+These two mechanisms are very powerful:

 * **keep order**: to match the text in the same order
-* **proximity**: to accept or deny some unknown words between the words of the formulation text.
+* **proximity**: to accept or reject certain unknown words between the words of the formulation text.

 ### Keep order

-It is possible to match an expression by respecting the order or not.
+It is possible to match an expression with or without word order.
-This can be interesting when the order of the words in the sentence is important, to match precisely, or, on the opposite, to have a very flexible match.
+This can be interesting when the order in the sentence is important, for accurate correspondence, or on the contrary, to have a more flexible correspondence.

-For example, for the numbers, the order is very important: hundred two is very different from two hundred, and in this case, the order must be kept.
+For example, for numbers, the order is very important: "one hundred and two" is very different from "two hundred and one", and in this case, the order must be kept.
-On the opposite, when registering a reservation, the options can be given in an undefined order: "I want an hotel with a spa for christmas" is the very same thing as "I want an hotel for christmas with a spa"
+On the other hand, when registering a reservation, options can be given in any order: "I want a hotel with a spa for Christmas" is the same as "I want a hotel for Christmas with a spa".

-This can be handled with the **keep order** checkbox of the formulation.

 ### Proximity

-It can be very convenient to accept a few extra words in a formulation, as it can be very powerful to be very strict on the definition of what is accepted or not
+It can be very convenient to accept a few additional words in a formulation, just as it may be necessary to be very strict on the definition of what is accepted or not.

-For example: the sentences "I want coffee", "I want **a** coffee" and "I want **some** coffee" are exactly the same whereas no word must be accepted between "new" and "york" in the name of the "New-York" city.
+For instance: the sentences "I want coffee" or "I want **a** coffee" are semantically the same while no words should be accepted between "New" and "York" in the city name "New York".

 By default, the proximity is set to **close**.
 The possible values are:

-* **glued**: no extra word is allowed
+* **glued**: no extra words are allowed
 * **glued + punc**: only punctuation is allowed between 2 consecutive matched words
 * **very close**: approximately 1 word (8 letters) is allowed between 2 consecutive matched words
 * **close**: approximately 3 words (20 letters) are allowed between 2 consecutive matched words